Overview

 Position & Natural Point of Aim

-Building a stable prone position, understanding natural point of aim (NPOA) and why it matters more than most shooters realize, and using bipods, rear bags, and field-expedient support effectively.
+Building a stable prone position using bipods, rear bags, and field-expedient support.
+Understanding natural point of aim, and why it matters more than most shooters realize.

 Shot Calling & Self-Diagnosis

-Knowing where your shot went before you look through the spotting scope.
-The shot call matrix — what your reticle was doing at the moment of firing — and using it to diagnose your own errors.
+Knowing where your shot went before it impacts the target by what your reticle was doing at the moment of firing — and using it to diagnose your own errors.

 Practical Application